K4TEL/atrium-ufal/ViT+CNN/README.md

 After the fine-tuned model is saved 💾, you can explicitly call for evaluation of the model to get a table of TOP-N classes for the semi-randomly composed subset (10% in size by default) of the training page folder.
 The class proportions are preserved, and the data is uniformly spread across the time span of the provided dataset.

-There is an option of setting `test_size` to 0.4 and use all the sorted by category pages provided in `[TRAIN]`'s folder for evaluation, but do **NOT** launch it on the whole training data you have actually used up for the evaluated model training.

 To do this in the unchanged configuration ⚙, automatically create a confusion matrix plot 📊 and additionally get raw class probabilities table run: